Avanade/Beef/src/Beef.Core/README.md

-# `Beef.Core`
+# Beef.Core

-This is the foundational assembly that provides the core capabilities of _Beef_.
+This is the foundational Assembly that provides the core capabilities of _Beef_.
+The underlying NameSpaces are desribed.

 <br/>

-## Core
+## Beef

-This is the base set of capabilities available within _Beef_; the following are of specific note:
+This is the base set of capabilities (classes) available within _Beef_; the following are of specific note:

 <br/>

 ### ExecutionContext

 This [`ExecutionContext`](./ExecutionContext.cs) a foundational class that is integral to the underlying execution.
 It represents a thread-bound (request) execution context - enabling the availability of the likes of `Username` at anytime.
-The context is passed between executing threads to ensure concurrency.
+The context is passed between executing threads for the owning request.

+An implementor may choose to inherit from this class and add additional capabilities as required.

 <br/>